tpaau-17DB/glitch-effect/README.md

 ```
 head -n 4 | base64 | glitch
 ```
-Note: this feature is still work in progress and may not work as expected.

 If you encounter any issues, you can pass `-v 0` to make sure that all logs are displayed for more debugging info.